We Become What We're Around

 We've all met them: the one person who makes you feel worse about yourself after talking to them for even a short time....
 I for sure have had these people in my life but a while ago I realized that we become who we surround ourselves with.

-Think about it.... if you're surrounded by people that use, manipulate, abuse and drain you what sort of life do you expect to have?.....
+Think about it.... if you're surrounded by people who use, manipulate, abuse and drain you what sort of life do you expect to have?.....
 So the question is then.....
 Why would we choose to have these people in our lives?.....
 Their toxic

 Let's talk about it

-What Are The Benefits Of Being Around Non-Toxic People?
+We Become What We're Around - What Are The Benefits Of Being Around Non-Toxic People?

-Those with whom you spend most hours have a significant impact on our moods, worldview, and aspirations.
+Those with whom you spend most hours have a significant impact on your moods, worldview, and aspirations.
 We're likely to acquire empowering attitudes and see life unfolding for us if positive people surround us.

 What is popularly known as codependency is perhaps the best example of a toxic relationship.
 Toxic codependent relationships degrade our sense of self-worth and safety while strengthening our need for others.
 In such relationships, one person obsessively looks after another's well-being (often at the expense of their own welfare).